 Each supervisory union or supervisory district shall develop and implement a Continuous Improvement Plan for each school as described by 16 V.S.A. §165.
 If the supervisory union or supervisory district comprises more than one school building, a combined plan for some or all of the buildings may be developed provided that , the Plan reflects the different needs of individual schools.
-The Plan shall be designed to improve student learning and maintain a safe, orderly, civil learning environment that is equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive and free from harassment, hazing and bullying.
-The Plan should serve as the overall strategic plan for the supervisory union or supervisory district, incorporating reporting, planning, and implementation requirements articulated by federal and state law and regulation and other local requirements.
+The Plan shall be designed to improve student learning and maintain a safe, orderly, and civil learning environment that is equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive, and free from harassment, hazing and bullying.
+The Plan should serve as the overall strategic plan for the supervisory union or supervisory district, and incorporate reporting, planning, implementation requirements of federal and state law, and any other regulatory requirement, including those that are local.

-The Plan shall be developed with the involvement of a culturally and socially diverse group comprised of school board members, students, teachers, administrators, families, and other community members.
+The Plan shall be developed by involving a culturally and socially diverse group comprised of school board members, students, teachers, administrators, families, and other community members.
 The Plan shall be reviewed at least annually for effectiveness toward meeting the stated goals and shall be revised as necessary.

-The Plan shall include indicators provided by the Agency, including those identified in 16 V.S.A. §165(a) and additional indicators determined locally, including but not limited to indicators reported pursuant to Section 2124 (Reporting of Results).
-The Plan shall include student level indicators aggregated for the supervisory union or supervisory district and disaggregated according to school and student subgroups as identified by Section 2124.
-In no case shall personally identifiable information of an individual student be revealed or the State's minimum group size for reporting be violated.
+The Plan shall include indicators provided by the Agency, including those identified in 16 V.S.A. §165(a) and indicators reported pursuant to Section 2124 (Reporting of Results), as well as any additional indicators determined locally.
+The Plan shall include student-level indicators aggregated for the supervisory union or supervisory district and disaggregated according to school and student subgroups as identified by Section 2124.
+In no case shall personally identifiable information of an individual student be revealed or the state's minimum group size for reporting be violated.